 Revised AEFI classification and the precautionary principles

-It is evident from the discussion earlier that the revised AEFI evaluation scheme produced by the CIOMS/WHO is designed to deny the possibility that any newly observed adverse event may be causally related to the immunization.
-The AEFI manual states “Allegations that vaccines/vaccination cause adverse events must be dealt with rapidly and effectively.
-Failure to do so can undermine confidence in a vaccine and ultimately have dramatic consequences for immunization coverage…”19,20.
+It is evident from the discussion earlier that the revised AEFI evaluation scheme produced by the CIOMS / WHO is designed to deny the possibility that any newly observed adverse event may be causally related to the immunization.
+The AEFI manual states ‘Allegations that vaccines / vaccination cause adverse events must be dealt with rapidly and effectively.
+Failure to do so can undermine confidence in a vaccine and ultimately have dramatic consequences for immunization coverage…’12

-Figure 2 shows how all cases AEFI are classified as not causally related except those that are known adverse effects of vaccine.
+Figure 2 shows how all cases AEFI except those that are known adverse effects of vaccine are classified as not causally related.

 Figure 2.
-Pathway to achieving ‘consistent causal association to immunizatio’ status.
+Pathway to achieving ‘consistent causal association to immunization’ status.

 Download as a PowerPoint slide

-The AEFI-denialism is a clear violation of the ‘precautionary principle’ (European Union law), which mandates that “when an activity raises threats of harm to the environment or human health, precautionary measures should be taken even if some cause and effect relationships are not fully established scientifically’.
-Society and Government is urged that until the full scientific evidence is available, where there is evidence of risk, it must take precautionary measures”.
-This new AEFI classification scheme that allows for an outright denial of any new causative association with vaccination could also fall foul of the Article 2 European Convention on Human Rights (Art 2 ECHR), which mandates governments to establish a framework of laws, precautions, and means of enforcement which will, to the greatest extend reasonably practicable, protect life.
+The AEFI-denialism is a clear violation of the ‘precautionary principle’ (European Union law), which mandates that ‘when an activity raises threats of harm to the environment or human health, precautionary measures should be taken even if some cause and effect relationships are not fully established scientifically.
+Society and Government is urged that until the full scientific evidence is available, where there is evidence of risk, it must take precautionary measures’.
+This new AEFI classification scheme that allows for an outright denial of any new causative association with vaccination could also fall foul of Article 2 European Convention on Human Rights (Art 2 ECHR), which mandates governments to establish a framework of laws, precautions, and means the enforcement of which will, to the greatest extent reasonably practicable, protect life.

-The story of Pentavalent vaccine was introduced at the beginning of this paper and is summarised in Box 10.
+The story of pentavalent vaccine was introduced at the beginning of this paper and is summarised in Box 10.
 It is primarily a vaccine used in developing countries where AEFI surveillance is poor, the press is less vigilant to report adverse events and where drug regulation is less strict.
-(The richer countries in West; Europe and the USA do not use the whole cell pertussis vaccine so this vaccine is not marketed in those countries).
-Isolated cases of unexplained deaths continued to be reported in the press.
+(The richer countries in the West, Europe and the USA, do not use the whole cell pertussis vaccine; so this vaccine is not marketed in those countries.)
+Isolated cases of unexplained deaths continue to be reported in the press.
 With the new AEFI classification, in the absence of ‘epidemiological evidence’ linking deaths to the vaccine, these deaths have been passed off as ‘coincidental’ SIDS deaths.
-Epidemiological evidence is now available linking the deaths to vaccine.
+Epidemiological evidence, however, is now available linking the deaths to vaccine.

 Box 10.
 The vaccine that changed the definition of AEFI